kaginguyen/pyool/README.md

 Storage Path is required to use this function, as the result, a CSV file will be created with all the result of your query.

-The returning path of the file is returned as the result of dump_to_csv, so from that, you can use for further interaction, such as extracting header from the file so you can upload it onto other Database.
+The path of the downloaded file is returned as the result of dump_to_csv, so from that, you can use for further interaction, such as extracting header from the file so you can upload it onto other Database.

 To do that, here is a simple code to do that: